jbouwh/ha-entity-cache/README.md

 ![ha-entity-cache](https://github.com/jbouwh/ha-entity-cache/workflows/ha-entity-cache/badge.svg)
 AppDaemon based entity cache application for Home Assistant.

 *IMPORTANT NOTE.
 Native Home Assistant already caches content.
-You will not this add of if you did not specify an initial value in the configuration.*
+You will not need this add-on if you did not specify an initial value in your Home Assistant configuration!*

 ## Example config (/conf/appdaemon/apps/apps.yaml)
 ```yaml